Diet & Weight Loss

 The cons: A pat of butter (if you can stick to only a pat) adds 36 calories to your cob.
 Go liberally for a tablespoon?
 That’s 102 extra calories, and too much added salt can lead to belly bloat.
 But we get it, we’re all human and butter is delicious.
 Check out these 11 tricks to manage the inevitable holiday bloat.

 Green bean casserole: 110 calories, 8 g fat per 2/3 cup

 The pros: It’s not as high-cal as other Thanksgiving sides, which can help you in your quest to eat as much as scientifically possible on Thanksgiving.
 Many recipes use mushrooms in addition to green beans, so you get a healthy dose of veggies with your holiday tradition.

 The cons: Most green bean casserole recipes call for processed ingredients, such as canned soup and processed cheese, that can be high in sodium and fat.
 Dishes often contain both saturated and trans fat.
 For every 2 percent of calories from trans fat consumed daily, your risk of heart disease rises by 23 percent.

 Sweetened cranberry sauce: 110 calories, 22 g sugar per 1/4 cup

 The pros: Cranberry sauce generally has little to no fat, plus some awesome health benefits.
 This may make it a good alternative to gravy for a meat topping if you’ve already served yourself plenty of dark meat (high in fat) and buttery side dishes.

-The cons: It's high in sugar and packs many calories for little satiety.
-If you decide to make it anyway, don't save your grocery run for the worst day to shop for Thanksgiving ingredients.
+The cons: It’s high in sugar and packs many calories for little satiety.
+If you decide to make it anyway, don’t save your grocery run for the worst day buy ingredients for Thanksgiving.